DevdudeX/LMD-Photo-Mode-Mod/README.md

 Run the game once then exit.
 (See **Known Issues & Fixes** if your game freezes on quit)
 If successful the Melon Loader loading screen should appear on launch.

-Add `PhotoModeMod.dll` to the `Mods` folder in your LMD game folder.
+Download `PhotoModeMod.dll` from the releases and add it to the `Mods` folder in your LMD game folder.

 #### Loading The Mod In-Game
 After loading into a level wait to be able to move the bike then hit [`Keyboard P`] or [`Gamepad Y`].

 #### Tweaking values
-A config file is generated in '[LMD folder]/UserData/PhotoModeSettings.cfg'.
+A config file is generated in '`[LMD folder]/UserData/PhotoModeSettings.cfg`'.
 This file can be opened with any text editor and contains all the mods settings.